modalitysystems/modalitysoftware-docs/twa/TWA-Maintenance-Tasks.md

-# Azure VM/Database
+# Azure Windows Virtual Machine

 - Ensure VM is running 24x7
 - VM Resources - We recommend no resource reduction to be made on VM from initial deployment.
 If reduction is made, please review PowerBI Apps/Reports to ensure data is still process as expected.
 - Network and/or Security Group changes - If any changes are made, please review PowerBI Apps/Reports to ensure data is still process as expected.
-- VM Backup - Backup is not essential as the service can be quickly redeployed and data re-pulled from your tenant.
-However, if you feel the data has significant value and re-deployment would be detrimental to your project, please back the VM and Database.
+- VM Backup - There is no need to backup this machine

+# Azure SQL

+- Backup the database to your usual schedule.
+At least weekly is recommended.

 # Windows OS